Avalanche.report

 dp.6: cold, loose snow and wind

-Up to 25 cm of snow, and even more in some localities, will fall.
-This applies at high altitudes and in high Alpine regions.
-The wind will transport the new snow and, in some cases, old snow as well.
-The fresh wind slabs are lying on soft layers on shady slopes at elevated altitudes.
+In some regions up to 15 cm of snow, and even more in some localities, will fall.
+The sometimes storm force wind will transport the new snow and, in some cases, old snow as well.
+The fresh wind slabs will be deposited on the unfavourable surface of an old snowpack in particular on wind-protected shady slopes.
+They are prone to triggering.

 Tendency